la2050/archive/_projects/2016/a-way-home-for-women-children.md

   ["Access to healthy food","Housing affordability","Healthcare
   access","Self-sufficiency","Resilient communities","Residents receiving
   coordinated healthcare services","Homelessness","Mental illness"]
+project_proposal_impact:
+  - Access to healthy food
+  - Housing affordability
+  - Healthcare access
+  - Self-sufficiency
+  - Resilient communities
+  - Residents receiving coordinated healthcare services
+  - Homelessness
+  - Mental illness
+project_proposal_description: >-
+  As part this Grants Challenge, Union Rescue Mission will help 15 mothers and their children get into permanent housing over the next year.
+The project connects women and children experiencing homelessness with food, supportive services and a healthy place to LIVE.
+It engages and connects caring citizens and local communities with opportunities for service.
+And it gives all of us the chance to work together to transform Los Angeles into a place where everyone deserves to thrive.
+project_areas:
+  - Central LA
+  - East LA
+  - San Fernando Valley
+  - South LA
+  - County of Los Angeles
 project_proposal_best_place: >-
   At Union Rescue Mission, we believe that providing a way home for women and children is just the right thing to do.
 What better way to transform Los